-NO. ITEM
+NO ITEM

 1. C1A Complainant Disclosure

-2. C1B Complainant Capitalization Rate Disclosure
+2. C1B Complainant Disclosure - Capitalization

+Rates - Common to other files

 3. R1 Respondent Disclosure

-4. C2 Complainant Rebuttal
+4. C2 Complainant Rebuttal - Common to other files

-Note: Exhibits C1B, R1 and C 2 were disclosure documents common to several other

 An appeal may be made to the Court of Queen's Bench on a question of law or jurisdiction with respect to a decision of an assessment review board.